greut/fisheye/README.md

 Combination of MPI 0 and MPI 1.

 The calculation of the mask and the computation are shared by the nodes.

+### MPI 3

+From scratch (Serial 0).

+Cut everything into pieces, don't care about the I/O time.